ixtel/reds-web/README.md

 You can start the pod with `/usr/local/bin/reds_pod`.
 It listens on port 8515.

-*More details about the installation process can be found on the [node setup](https://github.com/flowyapps/reds-web/wiki/REDS-node-setup) and the [pod setup](https://github.com/flowyapps/reds-web/wiki/REDS-pod-setup) wiki pages.*

 ## Documentation

-The [REDS.web Wiki](https://github.com/flowyapps/reds-web/wiki) contains the [Client module API documentation](https://github.com/flowyapps/reds-web/wiki/Client-module-API) as well as other texts that help you to get started.
+The [REDS.web Wiki](https://github.com/flowyapps/reds-web/wiki) contains details about the [node-setup](https://github.com/flowyapps/reds-web/wiki/REDS-node-setup) and [pod-setup](https://github.com/flowyapps/reds-web/wiki/REDS-pod-setup), the [client API](https://github.com/flowyapps/reds-web/wiki/Client-module-API) as well as other texts that help you to get started.
 All documents describing the REDS standard itself, are located in the [REDS.concept repository](https://github.com/flowyapps/reds-concept)  here on GitHub.

 ## Contact